axelarnetwork/axelar-cgp-solidity/README.md

 const chains = require(`/path/to/axelar-contract-deployments/axelar-chains-config/info/${env}.json`);
 ```

-1. Create a file named `keys.json` in this repo that contains your private key for the accounts you will be using for testing.
+5. Create a `keys.json` file in this repo that contains the private keys for your accounts that will be used for testing.
 For some tests, such as the Axelar gateway tests, you may need to provide at least two private keys (you can refer the [test](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/d0c040330d7498d52dee7eedbebf2aefeb5c87fb/test/BurnableMintableCappedERC20.js#L22) to find the number of accounts needed).
 At this point the `keys.json` file should resemble the example file below (`chains` can be left empty):
 ```json
 {
   "chains": {},